luciusmagn/magnusi.tech/posts/huoh.md

 The man managed to park his truck in the parking lot for trucks and decided it was time to go for a walk and start exploring.

-Elsewhere but close enough, a short girl has just left the train to go to her friend's flat to drop off something for him.
+Elsewhere, but close enough, a short girl has just left the train to go to her friend's flat to drop off something for him.

 The sun is shining and a cold, wintry breeze is blowing.
-The girl is absent-mindedly walking on the sidewalk.
+The girl is absentmindedly walking on the sidewalk.
 She remembers an event from a few years ago which changed her life forever.
 She is unsure why, perhaps it's the trucks that are driving by on the road.